 - Explain what it means to display abnormal behavior.

-- Clarify the manner in which mental health professionals classify mental disorders.
+- Clarify how mental health professionals classify mental disorders.

-- Describe the effect of stigma on those afflicted with mental illness.
+- Describe the effect of stigma on those who have a mental illness.

 - Outline the history of mental illness.